-9 Principles Of Operation
+9 Principles of Operation

-The 1931/2931 Series Power Meters electronics adapt to a number of signal measurement tasks: DC current, AC peak-to-peak current, or integrated DC current.
-This versatility is required to handle the various signals that Newport's Low Power, semiconductor detector families generate.
-The detector data is introduced to the 1931/2931 Series by way of a calibration module specific to the detector in use.
-At power up (and RESET), the 1931/2931 downloads information about the detector from the calibration module or the detector internal memory.
+The 1936/2936 Series Power Meters electronics adapt to a number of signal measurement tasks: DC current or voltage, AC peak-to-peak current or pulse voltage, or integrated DC current or voltage signals.
+This versatility is required to handle the various signals that Newport's Low Power, High-Power, Energy and other detector families generate.
+These detector families are based on semiconductor, thermopile, pyroelectric as well as radiometric, photometric and other detectors.
+The detector data is introduced to the 1936/2936 Series by way of a calibration module specific to the detector in use.
+At power up (and RESET), the 1936/2936 downloads information about the detector from the calibration module or the detector internal memory.
 Based on the calibration module preprogrammed data, the meter learns the set of operating states available to the detector.
 The user then selects among the available operating states when using the meter.
-Front panel control and the operating states of the Model 1931/2931 Series are discussed in Sections 3.
+Front panel control and the operating states of the Model 1936/2936 Series are discussed in Sections 3.